fbms66/Ext.ux.ColorPicker/README.md

 });
 ```

-Additionally, you can pass a HEX color to `value` to initialize the field with a color already selected.
+Additionally, you can pass a HEX color to the `value` property to initialize the field with a pre-selected color.

   [1]: http://creativecommons.org/licenses/by-sa/3.0/